bholagabbar/algorithmic-programming/README.md

 The primary aim of this repository is to act as a backup for all my source code if lost and also be of help to someone looking for algorithmic implementations/solutions to certain OJ problems for reference.
 My handle on all of these platforms is **bholagabbar**

 1. [JAVA Code Database](https://github.com/bholagabbar/CP-algorithmic-programming-database/tree/master/Code/src): This folder contains folders CODECHEF, CODEFORCES, TOPCODER, SPOJ, DATASTRUCTURES and MISC.
-Solutions of problems solved by me on the relevant platform all al in here
+Solutions of nearly all problems solved by me on the relevant platforms are in here.

 2. [C++ Code Database](https://github.com/bholagabbar/CP-algorithmic-programming-database/tree/master/Code/WorkspaceB/C%2B%2B%20Files): Solutions to Online Judge problems.
 I also have a good implementation of Programming Contest centric Algorithms and Datastructures [here](https://github.com/bholagabbar/CP-algorithmic-programming-database/tree/master/Code/WorkspaceB/C%2B%2B%20Files/DS_ALGO)